parthshingari28/Getting-Started-with-Twitter-Analysis/README.md

 5) Finding source of tweet i.e checking whether tweet has been tweeted from Android, IOS or WebApp.

 6) Identifying whether the tweet has been retweeted by the authenticated user or not ?

+7) Finding number tweets a user has favorited.